 Standard equipment is generous range-wide.
 All variants have rear air vents, auto LED headlights and wipers, and most impressively, a safety suite that includes AEB that detects cars, pedestrians and cyclists, plus active lane keep assist, blind spot monitoring, and rear cross-traffic alert.

 As for choosing a spec, we’d give the base GX a miss thanks to a few mean interior bits – plastic wheel and shifter included, though it does ride well on small 17-inch wheels.
 The mid-spec GXL is something of a sweet spot aside from its hard door plastics:

-In our view, the best value is a front-drive Cruiser hybrid ($41,640) which scrapes in under forty grand but packs in the kind of toys you’d usually get for closer to fifty grand.
+In our view, the best value is a front-drive Cruiser hybrid ($41,640) which packs in the kind of toys you’d usually get for closer to fifty grand.
 Plus, it’s got the excellent hybrid engine meaning it will be quick but frugal.

 You get all the soft-touch surfaces in the Cruiser, plus supple leather seats with heating in the front, available in black or caramel, power adjustment and memory for the driver, a sunroof, a digital driver’s display, and a power tailgate.
 In this spec, the Cruiser is genuinely great value as an impressively premium medium SUV.

 Ownership’s good, too, and not just because of the reliable image of the Toyota badge.
 The first five years of servicing are ludicrously cheap ($210 per annual/15,000km service) and there is now a five year warranty on Toyota cars in Australia with unlimited mileage for private buyers and 160,000km for business customers.
 If you go hybrid, the system is warranted for ten years if you take Toyota up on the free health check at the five year point.